rock3tsprocket/Batarong-Installer/README.md

-In order to install clone the repo and run `python install.py`!
+In order to install clone the repo and run `sudo python install.py`!
 Then your done.